Oracle APEX, Citizen Development & Governance

 Oracle APEX for citizen developers?

-Oracle APEX is widely used by low-code developers, but very unknown to the citizen developer.
+There are about 45,000(!) applications created already by business departments internally at Oracle, so it is proven that APEX can be used by citizen developers.
+However, outside Oracle, APEX is more used by low-code developers and little known to the citizen developer.
 Citizen developers are still mostly using MS Excel and/or MS Access with some VBA-code and/or macros to get the job done.
 However, as the IT department is unaware of these solutions, problems arise over time as the solution expands.
-Not so with Oracle APEX.
+If introduced properly within the organization, Oracle APEX can help out here.
 Besides the usual advantages like being scalable and secure, it is metadata-driven.
 Here is where IT-governance comes into play.
 For example, a simple SQL statement can give the IT department insight in which applications were build and how its usage is.
 If an application, build by the business department, has on average more than 5 end users a day, the IT department could proactively get in contact with the citizen developer for coaching.
 Oracle APEX therefore also helps bridging the gap between IT and business departments.

 In short: no matter if you are a low-code developer or citizen developer, Oracle APEX embraces both!